Jumpscale/g8cockpit/docs/deployer_bot/installation.md

 This chatbot is composed of two components:

 - the chatbot itself
-- a small [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) app that is used to receive callback from ItsYou.online for OAuth 2.0 workflow
+- a small [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework) app that is used to receive callbacks from ItsYou.online for OAuth 2.0 workflow

-Both need to be started for the chatbot to properly work.
+Both need to be started for the chatbot to work properly.

 ## How to start the chatbot